aws-powertools/powertools-lambda-python/docs/upgrade.md

 ---
 title: Upgrade guide
-description: asdfasdf
+description: Guide to update between major Powertools versions
 ---

 <!-- markdownlint-disable MD043 -->

 ## Migrate to v2 from v1

-The transition from Powertools for Python v1 to v2 is as painless as possible, as we strove for minimal breaking changes.
+The transition from Powertools for Python v1 to v2 is as painless as possible, as we aimed for minimal breaking changes.
+Changes at a glance:

-The API for event handler's Response has minor changes, but we kept the breaking changes to a bare minimum.
-We've also added some new features to some components.
+* The API for **event handler's `Response`** has minor changes to support multi value headers and cookies.

 ???+ important
     Powertools for Python v2 drops suport for Python 3.6, following the Python 3.6 End-Of-Life (EOL) reached on December 23, 2021.

 ### Initial Steps

-Before starting, it is highly suggested to make a copy of your current working project or create a new branch with git.
+Before you start, we suggest making a copy of your current working project or create a new branch with git.

 1. **Upgrade** Python to at least v3.7